raganwald-deprecated/homoiconic/2012/01/captain-obvious-on-javascript.md

 p.s.
 Captain Obvious would not write such excellently plain-as-the-nose-on-his-face posts without the help of people like [@jcoglan](https://twitter.com/#!/jcoglan), [@CrypticSwarm](https://twitter.com/#!/CrypticSwarm), [@notmatt](https://twitter.com/#!/notmatt), [@cammerman](https://twitter.com/#!/cammerman), [Skyhighatrist](http://www.reddit.com/user/Skyhighatrist), and [@BrendanEich](https://twitter.com/#!/BrendanEich).

+p.p.s.
+More than a few people asked whether iterating once is really faster than iterating twice, and even if so, whether the result is more readable, and so forth.
+With respect to performance, you ought to measure, not guess.
+It might not make any difference.
+I usually don't worry about it: Writing `array.map(...).map(...)` gives me something easy to read and easy to factor.
+But that being said, this is not a *prescriptive* essay.
+These are not design patterns with well-formed problem statements and prescriptions for how to solve them.
+It's just some neat stuff, as Captain Obvious says, you need not do these things but you ought to know how to do them and why they work.
+If you're interested in going further:

+* Structure and Interpretation of Computer Programs
+* Variables Now and Then (a follow-up to this essay by CrypticSwarm)

 [pi]: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/parseInt
 [pf]: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/parseFloat